DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 * use it to **connect** to the server using its ip address and username
   * [have a pic](https://i.imgur.com/dHncQBv.png)
   * [have a video](https://youtu.be/A7pHiPgW2u8&t=10s)

+Now you should be able to execute commands on the server from your main PC.

 # Install docker